BSims623/www_jimalley/public/stories/promises_broken_promises_kept.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;“You talked to Robin?”
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;“Yes, Danny.
 She comes every night to visit.”
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From the next bed Mrs. Hafu spoke.
 “Every night.”
-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;He felt an adrenaline rush.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;He felt an adrenaline rush.
 Yes, he’d left Robin a message telling about Gramma’s injury, but didn’t expect her to visit.
 Since the separation, they’d drifted far apart and ceased all communication.
 He was sure his grandmother was hallucinating.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;He headed for the nurses’ station but was intercepted in the hallway.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;“Danny?”
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A woman was waving from down the hall.
 He did a double take.
 It was Robin, the last person he expected to see.
 And something was different about her.
 She’d filled out a bit, her skin was whiter, her eyes a deeper blue and piercing, and she was generally more beautiful than he remembered.